 3. If we relax our hypotheses, for instance to allow the possibility of unfixable errors in the thrusters, then we can still verify some properties.
-For instance, eventually either the agent always believes it is on the path or it has informed ground control of a problem.
+For instance eventually either the agent always believes it is on the path or it has informed ground control of a problem.

-$(\Diamond(\Box B \text{ on_path} \lor B \text{ informed}(ground, problem)))$
+$\Diamond(\Box \mathbf{B} \text{ on_path } \lor \mathbf{B} \text{ informed}(ground, problem)))$

-Autonomous Unmanned Aircraft Scenario.
+5.3 Autonomous Unmanned Aircraft Scenario

 Unmanned aircraft are set to undertake a wide variety of roles within civil airspace.
-For safety, and to obtain regulatory approval, unmanned aircraft must be shown to be equivalent to manned aircraft and transparent to other airspace users.12 In essence, any autonomous systems in control of an unmanned aircraft must be "human equivalent" or better.
+For safety, and to obtain regulatory approval, unmanned aircraft must be shown to be equivalent to manned aircraft and transparent to other airspace users [12].
+In essence, any autonomous systems in control of an unmanned aircraft must be "human equivalent" or better.
 Human equivalence is, clearly, difficult to specify.
-But perhaps a good place to start extracting desirable human behaviors is the statutory and regulatory documents designed to specify and exemplify ideal human behaviors, for example, the "Rules of the Air."11 In order to begin to verify the human equivalence of unmanned aircraft autonomy, we identified a very small (but salient) subset of the Rules of the Air,37 including the following.
+But perhaps a good place to start extracting desirable human behaviours are the statutory and regulatory documents designed to specify and exemplify ideal human behaviours, e.g. the "Rules of the Air" [11].
+In order to begin to verify the human equivalence of unmanned aircraft autonomy, we identified a very small (but salient) subset of the Rules of the Air [37], including the following.

-1. Detect and Avoid: "...when two aircraft are approaching head-on ... and there is danger of collision, each shall alter its course to the right."
+1. Detect and Avoid: "... when two aircraft are approaching head-on and there is danger of collision, each shall alter its course to the right."
 (Section 2.4.10)